 - 1. There is hereby created a System of Civil Service which is applicable to and governs all of the employees of the City except the elected officials, persons who serve as members of boards, commissioners or committees for which no compensation is received, the City Manager, the City Attorney, persons who are appointed pursuant to sections 3.040 and 3.070 of this Charter, persons who hold such probationary, provisional or temporary appointments as are designated in the Civil Service rules, Alternate Judges and persons who hold such other positions as are designated by the City Council. - 2.
 The City Council may determine that the System of Civil Service must be administered by a Board of Civil Service Trustees which is composed of five members who are appointed by the City Council for terms of 4 years. - 3.
 The City Council shall adopt by ordinance [, following their approval by the Board of Civil Service Trustees,] a codification of the rules which govern the System of Civil Service and may from time to time amend those rules . [by ordinance upon the recommendation of the] If the System of Civil Service is administered by a Board of Civil Service Trustees [.
-Those] , the rules which govern the

-System of Civil Service, and any amendments thereto, must be reviewed by the Board before the City Council adopts them.
-The rules which govern the System of Civil Service must provide for:
+Those], the rules which govern the System of Civil Service, and any amendments thereto, must be reviewed by the Board before the City Council adopts them. - 4.
+The rules which govern the System of Civil Service must provide for: - (a) The examination of potential employees;

+- (c) Itelianiment and placement procedures,

+2 (c) The classification of positions;

+3 (d) Procedures for the promotion of employees;

+4 (e) Procedures for disciplinary actions against, a

+5 discharge of employees.

-- (a) The examination of potential employees; (b) Recruitment and placement procedures; - (c) The classification of positions; - (d) Procedures for the promotion of employees; - (e) Procedures for disciplinary actions against, and the discharge of, employees; - (f) Appeals with respect to actions which are taken pursuant to paragraphs (d) and (e); - (g) The acceptance and processing of citizens' complaints against employees; and - (h) Such other matters, if any, as the Board of Civil Service Trustees or the City Council deems are necessary or appropriate. - Copies of the rules of the System of Civil Service [4.]
-5. must be made available to all of the employees of the City. - Sec.
-15. This act becomes effective on July 1, 2007.
+(b) Recruitment and placement procedures:

+- (e) Procedures for disciplinary actions against, and the lischarge of, employees;(f) Appeals with respect to actions which are taken - pursuant to paragraphs (d) and (e); - (g) The acceptance and processing of citizens' complaints against employees; and - (h) Such other matters, if any, as the Board of Civil Service Trustees or the City Council deems are necessary or appropriate. - [4.]
+5. Copies of the rules of the System of Civil Service must be made available to all of the employees of the City. - Sec.
+15. 1.
+This section becomes effective upon passage and approval. - 2.
+Section 13 of this act becomes effective upon passage and approval for the purpose of electing a Master Judge and on July 1, 2007, for all other purposes. - 3.
+Sections 1 to 12, inclusive, and 14 of this act become effective on July 1, 2007.